The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-\subsubsection{No-cloning theorem}
+Heisenberg formulated the \textit{uncertainty principle} in 1927~\cite{heisenberg1927anschaulichen}, which is a fundamental principle of quantum mechanics.
+It states that in certain pairs of physical properties, such as position and momentum or energy and time, it is impossible to simultaneously know or measure their exact values.
+The security of CV quantum communication is precisely based on this fundamental principle of quantum mechanics.
+For instance, Alice randomly encodes the key onto a pair of physical properties in CV QKD~\cite{ralph1999continuous,hillery2000quantum}, known as the quadrature components, and the uncertainty principle indicates that these two components cannot be simultaneously determined with sufficiently high precision.
+If Eve eavesdrops on the encoded quantum states of the key, she will inevitably introduce some perturbation, which will be detected by the communicating parties.

+\subsubsection{No-Cloning Theorem}

-In contrast to classical communication where information can in principle be copied perfectly without limits, an eavesdropper is incapable of copying quantum signals in quantum cryptography, thanks to the no-cloning theorem \cite{wootters1982single,dieks1982communication,milonni1982photons}.
+In contrast to classical communication where information can in principle be copied perfectly without limits, an eavesdropper is incapable of copying quantum signals in quantum communication, thanks to the no-cloning theorem \cite{wootters1982single,dieks1982communication,milonni1982photons}.

 Let us assume that there exists a quantum cloning device capable of perfectly duplicating the arbitrary quantum states $|\psi\rangle$ and $|\phi\rangle$, where the cloning can be realized by a unitary operation